Karim Azkoul: Right to asylum

+Freedom of information

+Azkoul believed strongly in the freedom of the press and advocated for the formation of national information agencies.

+The purpose of the U.N.

 During his time at the United Nations, one of Azkoul's objectives was to keep the organization on track with what he considered to be one of its most important goals: to defend the weaker nations against the most powerful.

+On communism

 Azkoul never expressed any political alignment in the communist/capitalist debate and refused to be swept into British and American anticommunist rhetoric.

 Quotes

 "Big nations can protect themselves with arms, but our only protection is international law."

 "There is the feeling in Lebanon that the anticommunism of the Middle East comes largely from the influence of the United States and Britain."

+“Everyone has the right to seek and to be granted asylum during persecution.”

 Awards and recognition

 Azkoul was awarded the National Order of the Cedar, Lebanon, the Order of the Holy Sepulchre, Jerusalem, the Order of Saint Marc, Alexandria, the Order of The Brilliant Star, Republic of China, the Order of Southern Star, Brazil and the Order of Saint Peter and Paul, Damascus.